simeononsecurity/simeononsecurity.ch/content/articles/python-security-best-practices-protecting-code-data/index.en.md

 ### 6. Regularly Update Dependencies

-Python projects often rely on **third-party libraries and frameworks** to enhance functionality and streamline development.
+Python projects often rely on **third-party libraries and frameworks** to enhance functionality and simplify development.
 However, you need to **regularly update these dependencies** to ensure the security and stability of your project.

 **Staying vigilant about updating dependencies** allows you to benefit from **security patches** and **bug fixes** released by the library maintainers.
 By keeping your dependencies up to date, you mitigate the risk of potential vulnerabilities and ensure that your project is running on the latest stable versions.